fesor/json_spec/docs/phpspec.md

 - `haveJsonType`
 - `haveJsonSize`

+Each matcher allow you to specify some options as second argument.
+For example you can specify path or excluded keys.
 You may use it in your specs as follow:
 ```php
 class UserSpec extends ObjectBehavior
 {